ibrathesheriff/sheriffs-jailhouse/content/notes/building-websites-with-hugo.md

 ```

 #### Step 2: Fill in the header
 The next partial reference is the header.html file, so open the file `themes/basic/layouts/partials/header.html`.
 This file will hold the header of your page.
-It’s where you'll put the banner and navigation:
+It's where you'll put the banner and navigation:
 ```html
 <header>
 <h1>{{ .Site.Title }}</h1>